 The federal government recently announced a new set of economic measures to help stabilize the economy during the COVID-19 pandemic.
-Outlined below are measures implemented by the federal government, along with expanded existing programs, that are designed to assist small businesses facing financial challenges during the pandemic.
-Please be reminded that these programs are constantly evolving and it is necessary to receive professional advice to ensure you are aprised of the most current program specifics.
+Outlined below are measures implemented by the federal government, along with expanded existing programs, that are designed to assist small, medium and large businesses facing financial challenges during the pandemic.
+Please be reminded that these programs are constantly evolving and it is necessary to receive professional advice to ensure you are apprised of the most current program specifics.

 Changes to Work–Sharing Program